a slow archive of black study

 Mom and Ma bidding farewell, 2005.

 Care is my tick.
 I cannot help this; it simply is how I am wired.
 But I do not care to exhaust the notion of care through deep textual analysis or extensive literature review.
-I am more curious about how care grounds my practice whether I am aware, yet-to-be aware, never-to-be aware of the origins of such thought.
-At the same time, I am inspired to place language around my experiences, my creative output, and my being in and with the world around me so that I may express myself more precisely, more specifically.
+I am more curious about how care grounds my practice, whether I am aware, yet-to-be aware, or never-to-be aware of the origins of such thought.
+Understanding care as not the absence of brutality, but a fragile labor, practiced within, alongside, and sometimes in spite of brutal conditions, I am inspired to place language around my experiences, my creative output, and my being in and with the world around me so that I may express myself more precisely, more specifically.

 The impact of “urban nu-sense” on its place and moment in time (particularly in Bowling Green, OH from 2010 to 2012) can’t be fully accounted for.
 We did not ask for receipts to reimburse for per diems.
 There was no per diem.
 It was all you can eat.